Infinitesimal Zariski closures of positive representations: Total positivity

 As in Guéritaud-Guichard-Kassel-Wienhard \cite[\S 2.5.4]{GGKW}, we say that $\eta$ is the \emph{semi-simplification} of $\rho$ (regardless its Zariski closure is reductive and not necessarily semi-simple, and regardless of any uniqueness issues).
-We then prove the following.
+We will also require the following slight modification of \cite[Proposition 4.13]{GGKW} whose proof works verbatim.